All Products

 Solution: PolarDB X-Engine Edition

-To address the preceding challenges and meet the requirements to store archived data, PolarDB provides X-Engine Edition.
-X-Engine provides features that are developed based on the following technological innovations and breakthroughs:
+To address the preceding challenges and meets the requirements for storing archived data, PolarDB X-Engine Edition provides features that are developed based on the following technological innovations and breakthroughs:

-• X-Engine is developed by Alibaba Cloud based on the log-structured merge-tree (LSM tree).
-X-Engine provides powerful data compression capabilities that allow you to use archive databases at a low cost.
-X-Engine uses the LSM tree and the Zstandard (ZSTD) data compression algorithm to increase the data compression ratio.
-Compared to InnoDB, X-Engine helps you save up to 70% storage space.
-For more information about X-Engine, see Introduction to X-Engine.
+• X-Engine Edition is developed by Alibaba Cloud based on the log-structured merge-tree (LSM tree) architecture.
+X-Engine Edition provides powerful data compression capabilities that allow you to use archive databases at low costs.
+X-Engine Edition uses the LSM tree and the Zstandard (ZSTD) data compression algorithm to increase the data compression ratio.
+Compared with InnoDB, X-Engine Edition can reduce storage usage by up to 70%.
+For more information about X-Engine Edition, see Introduction to X-Engine.
 X-Engine Edition has limits, especially in terms of the compatibility with MySQL.
-For more information, see Limits.
+For more information, see Usage notes.

-• The write-ahead logging (WAL) log streams of X-Engine are combined with the redo log streams of InnoDB.
-This way, the same log streams and transmission channels are used to support InnoDB and X-Engine.
+• The write-ahead logging (WAL) log streams of X-Engine Edition are combined with the redo log streams of InnoDB.
+This way, the same log streams and transmission channels are used to support InnoDB and X-Engine Edition.
 The management logic and the logic of interaction with the shared storage remain unchanged.
 This architecture can be reused by other engines that are introduced later.

-A cluster that runs X-Engine Edition provides a primary node and multiple read-only nodes.
-The primary node processes read and write requests, and an Archive Database cluster contains at least one read-only node.
-An Archive Database cluster supports the Dedicated and General-purpose specifications.
+An X-Engine Edition cluster consists of one primary node and multiple read-only nodes.
+The primary node processes read and write requests.
+The cluster supports the dedicated and general-purpose specifications.

 Benefits

-• X-Engine provides a large storage capacity.
-Based on the 200 TB storage capacity and the compression capability, X-Engine can store more than 500 TB raw data.
-X-Engine uses a serverless architecture so that the storage capacity can automatically increase as the data volume increases.
-This way, you do not need to specify the storage capacity when you purchase the PolarDB cluster.
+• X-Engine Edition provides a large storage capacity.
+Based on the 200-TB storage capacity and the compression capability, X-Engine Edition can store more than 500-TB raw data.
+X-Engine Edition uses a serverless architecture so that the storage capacity can automatically increase as the data volume increases.
+This way, you do not need to specify the storage capacity when you purchase a PolarDB cluster.
 You are charged for the actual storage capacity that you use.

-• X-Engine uses the backup capability provided by the underlying distributed storage of PolarDB to back up a large volume of data in a short period.
-The backup files can be uploaded to and permanently stored in low-cost storage, such as OSS.
+• X-Engine Edition uses the backup capability provided by the underlying distributed storage of PolarDB to back up a large volume of data in a short period.
+The backup files can be uploaded to and permanently stored in low-cost storage services, such as OSS.

 Scenarios

-PolarDB X-Engine Edition provides a large storage capacity and can be used to store the historical data of multiple services.
+PolarDB X-Engine Edition provides a large amount of storage capacity and can be used to store the historical data of multiple services.
 This ensures centralized storage and management for all historical data.
-X-Engine is suitable for the following scenarios:
+X-Engine Edition is suitable for the following scenarios:

-• PolarDB X-Engine Edition is used to store cold data of self-managed databases.
+• PolarDB X-Engine Edition is used to store the cold data of self-managed databases offline.
 The self-managed databases can be MySQL, TiDB, PostgreSQL, SQL Server, or other relational databases.

-• PolarDB X-Engine Edition is used to store archived data for ApsaraDB RDS for MySQL or PolarDB for MySQL.
-You can migrate the historical data that is not often accessed to PolarDB for MySQL X-Engine.
+• PolarDB X-Engine Edition is used to store the archived data for ApsaraDB RDS for MySQL or PolarDB for MySQL.
+You can migrate the historical data that is not often accessed to PolarDB for MySQL X-Engine Edition.
 This way, the storage space of online databases can be released to reduce costs and improve performance.

-You can use Data Transmission Service (DTS) to continuously migrate data from the online database to PolarDB X-Engine Edition in real time.
+You can use Data Transmission Service (DTS) to continuously migrate data from the online databases to PolarDB X-Engine Edition in real time.
 You can also use Data Management (DMS) to periodically import online data to PolarDB X-Engine Edition.
+For more information about DTS and DMS, see What is Data Transmission Service? and What is DMS?

 1